Frequently Asked Questions

 Do you accept charter families?

-We do accept a small number of charter school families; we allow no more than 1/4 of our families to be schooling through charters.
+Yes, we do, although we might not be able to accept any charter families for the 2024/205 school year as we are currently at our maximum charter family capacity.
+We do, at times, accept a small number of charter school families; however, we allow no more than 1/4 of our families to be schooling through charters.
+Please note, however, that we do not accept charter school funds or vouchers, nor are we a charter school vendor.
 The majority of our families do not school through charters and choose Fairhaven as their PSP for record keeping.
-Please note, however, that we do not accept charter school funds or vouchers, nor are we a charter school vendor.

 What is involved in Fairhaven's application process?

-Our application process takes place during the months of April and May.
+Our application process takes place during the month of April.
+There is a one-time, non-refundable application fee of $25.
 The application asks for basic information and for two character references--both from non-family members, and one being from a current church leader of the church you and your family regularly attend.
 If transferring from a school, transcripts will need to be transferred if admitted.
-It is also mandatory for all Fairhaven families to join HSLDA and to keep their membership active each year in order to remain enrolled at FCA.
-There is a one-time, non-refundalbe application fee of $25.
+It is also mandatory for all (non-charter) Fairhaven families to join HSLDA and to keep their membership active each year in order to remain enrolled at FCA.

 What does Fairhaven being a co-op mean?
 Do I have to teach a class?